-When was the last time you checked your pressure tank?
-If there are a lot of flickering lights in your house, or the water pressure is lower than usual, it might be time to inspect your pressure tank.
+if the water pressure at your faucets is lower than usual, it might be time to inspect your pressure tank.

 Do Pressure Tanks Need Maintenance?

-At least once a year, a pressure tank needs to be looked at by yourself or a professional.
+Yes, a pressure tank needs to be looked at by yourself or a professional at least once a year.

 How Long Can a Pressure Tank Last?

 The average lifespan of a pressure tank is fifteen years.
-Factoring in the quality and maintenance, they can last as little as five years or as long as thirty years.
+Factoring in the quality, maintenance, and frequency of use, they can last as little as five years or as long as thirty years.

 Why Does a Pressure Tank Need Maintenance?

 The pressure tank is in control of your running water.
 Without routine maintenance, a worn-out pressure tank can lead to leakage, faulty appliances, and little to no water pressure.

 Moreover, it can also get contaminated by bacteria due to damage to the well or a natural change that occurs in the water source.
 Although most well systems have a sediment filter, the tank may still have some sediment buildup after a year of use.